Table of content

 We can only guess what makes these three industries to be on top of the list.
 I’m fairly confident that it has to do with the fact that Facebook is a platform where people are easy to target thanks to the vast amount of information they’ve willingly added to their profile (full name, age, gender, location, former education, places visited, movies/tv shows/music genres they like,…).
 After all, Facebook a social media that is used to stay connected to friends and acquaintances.

 All of the industries that are doing well on Facebook Ads have been successful in tapping into this information probably by knowing their target audiences and developing great strategies for reaching them.
+Here’s what to expect when doing Facebook ads.

 Generally speaking, it’s hard to define an average conversion rate for all industries.
 It’s more beneficial to compare your conversions with your previous conversions than it is to compare your numbers against anyone else’s.
 It’s kind of like comparing a newcomer’s revenue to the revenue of a global organization.
 What’s the purpose?